 - Diced eggs and mix with pepper, sour cream and mayonnaise.

 - Put biscuits in a plastic bag and seal.
 Using a roller, smash the biscuits.

 - Mix biscuit crumbs with butter.
 Using a mini cake ring, pressed the crumbs onto a chilled serving plate to form the base.

 - Next, layer garnishing according to your preference of order to get your gorgeous-looking Caviar Pie for Christmas!

-Here are couple of places in Singapore to buy good caviar: Delicia and Douvet.
+Here are couple of places in Singapore to buy good caviar: Delicia, Gourmet Shop and Blue Duna.

 Other Caviar Posts:

 - Chinese New Year Caviar Delight

 - Jyunka Boto Caviar Serum For Beautiful Skin